oliverchen415/oliverchen415/README.md

 ### Hi there 👋

+* 🌱 I’m currently learning Python
+* 😢 Figuring out a second language to supplement Python
+* 🥼 Looking for work

 <!--
 **oliverchen415/oliverchen415** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.